parmoo/parmoo/docs/how-to-write.rst

  * All functions (such as simulation functions, objective functions, and constraint functions) are defined in the global scope;
- * All modules are reloaded before attempting to recover a previously-saved MOOP object (by calling the :meth:`load(filename) <moop.MOOP.load>` method);
+ * All modules are reloaded before attempting to recover a previously-saved MOOP object (by calling the
+   :meth:`load(filename) <core.moop_base.MOOP_base.load>` method);
  * ParMOO cannot reload ``lambda`` functions.
 Use only regular functions and callable objects when checkpointing.

-If the option argument ``checkpoint_data`` is set to ``True`` (default), the ParMOO will also save a second copy of all simulation evaluations in a human-readable JSON file in the same directory, with the name ``parmoo.simdb.json``.
+When checkpointins is active, ParMOO will also save a copy of all simulation evaluations in a human-readable JSON file in the same directory, with the name ``parmoo.simdb.json``.
-This file is not used by ParMOO, it is only provided for user-convenience.

 Reloading After Crash or Early Stop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~